io-digital/webrelay/README.md

 the module is programmed to spy at environment variables and runtime arguments for configuration data. runtime arguments take precedence over environment variables and default values.

-below is an example of adding an `arp` entry and verifying that the device replies via a `ping` test.

 ```js
 var webrelay = require('webrelay'),
     config = webrelay.config;